drush-ops/drush/docs/install.md

     For options 2 and 3 above, in order to apply your changes to your current session, either log out and then log back in again, or re-load your bash configuration file, i.e.:

       `$ source .bashrc`

-    NOTE: If you do not follow this step, you will need to inconveniently run Drush commands using the full path to the executable "/path/to/drush/drush" or by navigating to /path/to/drush and running "./drush".
-The -r or -l options will be required (see USAGE, below).

 1. Test that Drush is found by your system: